angr/angr-doc/examples.md

 This crackme is 95% solveable with angr, but we did have to overcome some difficulties.
 The [script](./examples/mma_simplehash/simplehash.py) describes the difficulties that were encountered and how we worked around them.
 The binary can be found [here](./examples/mma_simplehash/simple_hash).

+## Reverseme example: MMA CTF 2015 - HowToUse

+Author: Andrew Dutcher (github: @rhelmot)

+We solved this simple reversing challenge with angr, since we were too lazy to reverse it or run it in Windows.
+The resulting [script](./examples/mma_howtouse/howtouse.py) shows how we grabbed the flag out of the [DLL](./examples/mma_howtouse/howtouse.dll).